Data-Science-Center-UB/HPC-Use-Case-Whisper/README.md

 **Prerequisite:**

-If you don't have a Hugging Face Account you need to create one.
+If you don't have a [Hugging Face Account](https://huggingface.co/) you need to create one.

-You will require token later on for the speaker diarization.
-You can create one by clicking on your profile icon; next click on "Access Tokens": Create a new access token.
+You will require a **token** later on for the speaker diarization.
+You can create one by clicking on your profile icon; next click on "Access Tokens": Create a new access token of type "Read" or "Write".
 Important: Don't share your token.

-In addition, pyannote requires you to agree to share your contact information to access it's models.
-For that, go on the pyannote speaker-diarization model page, enter your information, and click on "Agree and access repository".
-Do the same for the pyannote segmentation model.
+In addition, pyannote requires you to **agree to share your contact information to access it's models**.
+For that, go on the [pyannote speaker-diarization model](https://huggingface.co/pyannote/speaker-diarization-3.1) page, enter your information, and click on "Agree and access repository".
+Do the same for the [pyannote segmentation model](https://huggingface.co/pyannote/segmentation-3.0).

 You need to enter your token in the `transcribe.py` script by replacing `"ENTER_YOUR_TOKEN"` with your token in `own_token = "ENTER_YOUR_TOKEN"`.